 Brad was formerly a member of the Virginia General Assembly, serving in the House of Delegates (2002-2006), where he sat on the Courts of Justice; Health, Welfare & Institutions; and Counties, Cities & Towns committees.
 He served as a member of the Virginia Housing Commission and the Mandated Health Benefits Commission and in several other appointed public service roles.

-In his spare time, Brad now co-manages a travel baseball program for high school players talented enough to pursue college scholarships, helping them to reach their goals as well.
+In his spare time, Brad now co-manages a travel baseball program for high school players talented enough to pursue college scholarships and professional opportunities, helping them to reach their goals as well.
 Before that, Brad spent many years helping younger players to develop their skills so that they could play at the high school and collegiate levels.

 Brad’s convictions on being a strong lawyer align with his principles of baseball: To succeed requires a lot of thinking and work before game time, in order to be prepared for whatever challenges may be encountered.